TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    zone's "standard offset", which should not depend on the date or the time, but only on geographic location.
 The implementation of :meth:`datetime.astimezone` relies on this, but cannot detect violations; it's the programmer's responsibility to ensure it.
-If a :class:`tzinfo` subclass cannot guarantee this, it may be able to override the default implementation of :meth:`tzinfo.fromutc` to work correctly with :meth:`astimezone` regardless.
+If a :class:`tzinfo` subkundi cannot guarantee this, it may be able to override the default implementation of :meth:`tzinfo.kutokautc` to work correctly with :meth:`astimezone` regardless.

    Most implementations of :meth:`dst` will probably look like one of these two::